Hornsdale Power Reserve: Construction

 Elon Musk placed a wager that the battery would be completed within "100 days from contract signature", otherwise the battery would be free.
 Tesla had already begun construction, and some units were already operational by 29 September 2017, the time the grid contract was signed.
 The battery construction was completed and testing began on 25 November 2017.
 It was connected to the grid on 1 December 2017.
 The days between grid contract and completion easily beat Musk's wager of "100 days from contract signature", which started when a grid connection agreement was signed with ElectraNet on 29 September 2017, days after Musk's offer on 10 March (in Australia).
+Samsung 21700-size cells are used.

 Expansion

-In November 2019, Neoen announced that it would increase the battery capacity by 50%.
+In November 2019, Neoen announced that it would increase the battery capacity by 50% (50MW/64.5MWh) to a combined 150 MW and 193.5 MWh.

 The expansion cost €53 million ($A82 million, whereas had been expected), funded by from the state government, from ARENA and up to in loans through the Clean Energy Finance Corporation.

-The expansion was completed by Neoen on 2 September 2020, increasing its impact in the South Australia grid.
 The battery receives $4 million per year for essential grid security services.

+The increased storage capacity was installed by March 23, 2020, and the expansion became operational on 2 September 2020, increasing the battery's impact in the South Australia grid.

 Operation

-It is owned and operated by Neoen, with the state government having the right to call on the stored power under certain circumstances.
+The battery is owned and operated by Neoen, with the state government having the right to call on the stored power under certain circumstances.
 Phase one provided a total of 129 MWh of storage capable of discharge at 100 MW into the power grid, which was contractually divided into several parts, covering energy arbitrage, frequency control and stabilisation services.
 They included: